 Interior fogging on the windshield can be quickly removed by turning the mode selector to Defrost.
 The Defrost/Floor mode can be used to maintain a clear windshield and provide sufficient heating.
-If side window fogging becomes objectionable, increase blower speed to improve airflow and clearing of the side windows.
+If side window fogging becomes a problem increase blower speed.
 Vehicle windows tend to fog on the inside in mild but rainy or humid weather.